-Nothing is worse at virtual meetings or remote meet-ups than technology fails.
+Nothing tanks virtual happy hours or remote meet-ups like technology fails.
 Make sure your team is set-up for success.
 Set-up a Zoom meeting ahead of time and send out the link to everyone.

-If a tool like Zoom or other paid solutions are not available, you can use Google Hangouts or an app like House Party.
+If a tool like Zoom or other paid solutions are not available, you can use Google Hangouts, Skype or an app like House Party instead.

 Have a theme

 Invite your team to come up with a good theme for the happy hour.
-This can be something broad like Animals or even a color.
+This could be something broad, like Animals or even a color.
 Or maybe it could be around a certain food or drink.
-It can be fun to leave it a little vague to show how your team interprets the theme and also keeps the pressure low.
+You could even make the theme Game Night by having people play poker, board games or trivia.

 Designate a host to keep conversation moving and try to keep it light.
 Make this a time for people to connect on a more personal level, and not talk shop for once!
 Team building outside of the context of work it incredibly important.

 Send Happy Hour Swag